Afif13/CSS-Tip/content/if-trick/index.md

 We do the substitution to get `style(calc(6/2) = 3)`.
 We do the parsing, and we can see both are `<integer>` (here we perform the calculation).
 They have the same type and are equal so the condition is true!

-The `=` notation give us more freedom on how to write the condition.
+The `=` notation gives us more freedom in how to write the condition.
 All the below are valid:

 ```css
 .box {